Whales in Iceland | All about the Whales in Iceland

 - Humpback, minke, sperm, pilot and fin whales are seen most often

 - Whales are not shy, they often swim very close to the whale watching boats

-- Around 24 species of whale / cetacean swim in the oceans around Iceland
+- Around 23 types of whales swim in the oceans around Iceland

 - Dolphins and porpoises are frequently seen

 - Sperm whales are the largest-toothed whale – each tooth weighs around 1 kg

 Humpbacks are the most vigorously acrobatic whales, appearing in large numbers from April to October.
 Although, they are now spotted far more often than they used to be in January, February and March.
 They are extraordinarily exciting to watch, their astonishing leaping antics make them great subjects for stunning videos and photographs.
 Adults usually reach 16 meters (52 feet) to 18 meters (59 feet) in length, they can easily weigh 30,000 to 35,000 kg, sometimes even 40,000 kg.